Efya: 2011–present: T.I.N.T., Janesis, clothing line and other releases

 In 2011, Efya signed a recording deal with One Nation Entertainment.
-Her debut mixtape T.I.N.T was released on November 12, 2013.
-An acronym for This Is Not The Album, the mixtape comprises 13 tracks and was released for free digital download.
+Her debut mixtape T.I.N.T, which is an acronym for This Is Not The Album, comprises thirteen tracks and was released for free digital download on November 12, 2013.
 It was supported by the singles "Getaway" and "Best in Me".
 T.I.N.T is composed of songs that were released between 2011 and 2013.
-In the aforementioned interview with ARISE, Efya said love is the overall theme of the mixtape and that the record is about "the good, the bad, the ugly, the heartbreak, the pains, the highs, and lows of life".
-The mixtape's lead single "Getaway" was released on November 10, 2011.
-The music video for the song was shot and directed in Accra by Sony Addo.
-The mixtape's second single "Best in Me" was released on February 14, 2012.
-Directed by OJ of Big OJ Films, the music video for "Best in Me" was uploaded to YouTube in September 2013.
+In an interview with ARISE magazine, Efya said love is the overall theme of the mixtape and that the record is about "the good, the bad, the ugly, the heartbreak, the pains, the highs, and lows of life".
+The mixtape's lead single, "Getaway", was released on November 10, 2011.
+The music video for the song was filmed in Accra by Sony Addo.
+The mixtape's second single, "Best in Me", was released on February 14, 2012.
+The song's music video was directed by Big OJ Films and uploaded to YouTube in September 2013.
 On February 14, 2013, Efya released "Body", a cover of Chris Brown's single "Don't Judge Me".

-Efya released her debut studio album Janesis on April 22, 2016.
-It was initially slated for release in the third quarter of 2013.
-However, the release timeframe was postponed.
-The album's lead single "Forgetting Me" was released on January 11, 2014.
-The music video for the song was directed by Prince Dovlo of Seven Streets Entertainment.
-A writer for Modern Ghana described "Forgetting Me" as a "powerful ballad that tells the story of love and heartbreak".
+Efya's debut studio album, Janesis, was released on April 22, 2016.
+It was initially slated for release in the third quarter of 2013, but ended up being postponed.
 In an interview with Alexis Stephens of MTV Iggy in 2013, Efya said the album contains numerous love songs and explores the universal topics of hate and pain.
-She also said the album draws from her personal experiences.
+She also said the record draws from her personal experiences.
+"Forgetting Me" was released on January 11, 2014, as the album's lead single.
+The accompanying music video for the song was directed by Prince Dovlo of Seven Streets Entertainment.
+A writer for ModernGhana described "Forgetting Me" as a "powerful ballad that tells the story of love and heartbreak".
 The Bisa Kdei-assisted track "One of Your Own" was released on July 16, 2014, as the album's second single.
 Efya initially wanted to release "Gingam Too Much" as the second single but after discussions with her team, she decided to postpone its release.
 The Kaywa-produced track "Gingam Too Much" was eventually released on December 26, 2014, as the album's third single.

-On December 23, 2016, Nigerian musician Wizkid released the single "Daddy Yo", with unaccredited vocals by Efya.
-However, Efya makes an appearance in the music video.
-On June 10, 2017, Efya released the reggae-infused track "Until the Dawn".
-It was produced by British-born Nigerian record producer and recording artist Maleek Berry.
+Wizkid released the single "Daddy Yo", which features uncredited vocals by Efya.
+On June 10, 2017, she released the reggae-infused track "Until the Dawn", which was produced by Maleek Berry.
 Efya launched the clothing line The Native Chic in December 2019.
-She collaborated with Tiwa Savage on her single "The One".
+She featured Tiwa Savage on her single "The One", which was released in June 2020.